 8. Stress Relief – Sex is a natural stress relief because of the hormones released during and after interaction with your partner on such a level.

-9. Boost* your Libido – The more often you have sex the more often you are likely to have it (more)… the researchers involved say there’s a mental connection here, but also a pysical one… consider it like the exercise we discussed earlier.
+9. Boost* your Libido – The more often you have sex the more often you are likely to have it (more)… the researchers involved say there’s a mental connection here, but also a physical one… consider it like the exercise we discussed earlier.
 When you get more, you want more.

 Finally, if you’re experiencing issues with your libido, consider Virectin – a male enhancement supplement.

-This all natural supplement is said to improve* male sexual libido with optimal doses of key ingredients and extracts that help to induce your hormones and boost* performance.
+This all-natural supplement is said to improve* male sexual libido with optimal doses of key ingredients and extracts that help to induce your hormones and boost* performance.

 Consider checking in with your doctor if these tips and other methods of sprucing up your sex life aren’t working.
 There may be a serious medical issue that needs to be addressed – this could be anything from depression to heart disease.
-You might note that certain medications can cause a drop in libido and these are more topics to discuss with your doctor.
+You might note that certain medications like andro400 can cause a drop in libido and these are more topics to discuss with your doctor.